einsteinpy/blog.einsteinpy.org/_posts/2019-07-15-Releasing-EinsteinPy-version-0.2.0.md

 ### SOCIS - Summer of code in space

 The organisation got selected in the prestige SOCIS program sponsored by European Space Agency and Sofía Ortín Vela is selected as summer intern in the project "**Extension of the library as a package for symbolic calculations**" along with two honourable projects also actively participating in the same.
 Varun Singh is selected in the honourable project "**Visual Relativity using EinsteinPy**" and Chinmay Talegaonkar in the project "**Adaptive Mesh refinement for EinsteinPy**", both will be working this summer as summer interns with EPY.
-Have a look at their profiles....

 ### What's new ?